Tips & Strategies for Medical School Reference Letters

 pre-medical committee or adviser

-Schools differ in the number of letters they require and accept, with most requiring at least three and accepting no more than five.
-Carefully read all information the medical schools provide on their applications.
+Schools differ in the number of letters they require and accept, with most requiring at least three and no more than five.
+Carefully read all of the information your target medical schools provide on this point.
 They expect you to follow the rules exactly.

 A substantive letter of reference has three important features: